Configuration

 Notes:

-eval_mono_metric,eval_opd_metric,eval_train_shape_results_dict,eval_test_shape_results_dict) are only computed if their respective flags are True.The Polychromatic Pixel Reconstruction metric is always computed, regardless of flags.
+eval_mono_metric,eval_opd_metric,eval_train_shape_results_dict,eval_test_shape_results_dict) are only computed when their respective flags are set toTrue.

 5. Ground Truth Model Parameters